SeaGraphData/GSE-Planet-Tasks/README.md

 - Organising the imagery in a clear and predictable directory structure
 - Applying a bucket policy that grants Sentinel Hub read-only permissions

-The permissions are intentionally minimal and typically limited to listing objects and reading files.
-This configuration step is small in scope but critical, as misconfigured access rights are a common cause of ingestion issues.

 ### Phase 5 – BYOC Collection Definition